Mediterranean Diet Foods Menu for Cancer Prevention

 What are NOT Mediterranean diet foods?

 Red meat is one of the unhealthy foods when eaten frequently and in large amounts.
-(See Foods that Cause Colon Cancer.)
+Click here for the list of foods that cause colon cancer.

 A Mediterranean meal uses red meat very sparingly unlike Americans whose diet normally consists of hamburgers and steaks.